- Operating mode of HCopyFile

 - This function is used to copy files to an HFSQL server (in Client/Server mode).
 This function cannot be used with an external server (Oracle or other).

 - To copy an HFSQL data file from a local computer to the server, all the users must have freed such file beforehand.
 No connection to the data file must be in progress, or the copy will fail.
+To prevent any new connection to the data file, you can:

 - Case of replicated data files (replication between servers): For a replicated data file, HCopyFile must not be used to copy a data file to the server: the copy is not possible.
 However, a data file can be copied from the server to the client computer.